Today, many project managers use agile methods to break large projects down into easy, more manageable tasks called sprints.

 Benefits of using a project roadmap

 Both startups and large businesses can use project roadmaps.
-Creating roadmaps allows businesses to improve their project portfolio management.
+To build roadmaps allows businesses to improve their project portfolio management.
 And, in result, this optimizes:

 - Time management, to have a clear vision of the project's progress and due dates,